Wolf’s ceramic coatings and surface protection

 1./ The first or “bonding layer” connects to the surface.
 This bond can be chemical or physical.
 The chemical bond can only be formed on surfaces (for example glass) that are chemically active.
 The bond on chemically inactive surfaces is formed phisically.

-2./ There is such a glassy middle frame over the „bonding layer” (this is the „ which is in charge of the hardness, wear-proof of the nano coat.
+2./ There is such a glassy middle frame over the „bonding layer” (this is the „ which is in charge of the hardness, wear-proof of the ceramic coat.

 This is the most vulnerable layer of this coat because it consumes most of all the environment’s effects.
 The coat is able to lose it’s hydrophobity by touching with aggressive chemical compounds, mechanic effects.

 The features of ceramic coats: